Driver Guided tours

 5. Edinburgh to Aberdeen (approx. 2hrs and 20 mins)

-Just edging out the Inverness to Wick line to 3rd place and in contrast to our top 2 train journeys, the route from Edinburgh to Aberdeen which runs through Fife, over the Tay Bridge and up the charming Angus coastline, is perfect for those who enjoy a sea view with picturesque agricultural landscapes.
+This route from Edinburgh to Aberdeen which runs through Fife, over the Tay Bridge and up the charming Angus coastline, is perfect for those who enjoy a sea view with picturesque agricultural landscapes.
 The journey has the added advantage of crossing the spectacular Forth Rail Bridge.

 We have an agreement with Scotrail and will happily put together a tailor-made holiday for you, based on rail travel around Scotland, taking into account all your requirements and interests.